puff2002/COMPSCI5012_IT_CW/research.md

 This repository is a **coursework planning and design workspace** for an Internet Technology group project called **SmartCloset**.

-It is **not** an implementation repository yet.
+It is **primarily** a planning and design repository.
 There is currently:

-- no Django project
-- no Python backend code
-- no HTML/CSS/JS source app
+- no in-repo frontend implementation yet
-- no tests, deployment config, or runtime scripts
+- no tests, deployment config, or runtime scripts in this repository
+- a linked backend workspace (`backend -> ../Wardrobe-Management/backend`) used as the implementation reference

 The repo currently functions as: